 Cortisol is an ‘alpha’ hormone, meaning the stress response will take precedence over other bodily processes.
 If you are prone to stress or anxiety, it can make all of the other hormonal changes much more dramatic, leading to issues with sleep, energy, weight, and mood.
 One of the best ways to support healthy cortisol levels is to stick to a sleep routine.
 Even if you can’t sleep through the night or have a hard time falling asleep, developing a wind down routine (i.e. no blue light, reading a book or having a bath) about 1 hour before you’d like to fall asleep, can help to prepare your body and mind for a restful sleep.
 This is also key because melatonin levels also decline around menopause, and blue light at night suppresses melatonin production, which we need to fall asleep and to get into REM sleep.

 It can be really helpful to do a full hormone panel for your sex hormones, stress hormones and thyroid to know where your hormones are now.
+This is something we can order for our clients.
 By having the full picture, we can get a better idea of the root causes of your hormone imbalances, so we can balance your different hormones to minimize symptoms and help you feel like you again.